-The above discussion assumes that the integrated firm supplies the whole-sale market.
-Whenever the integrated firm is not subject to a mandatory duty to deal, 55 it may prefer to foreclose the wholesale market and be only active downstream.
-We show in Appendix that for homogenous products, under margin squeeze regulation, selling the input to a more efficient competitor gives the integrated firm only a fraction of its own integrated monopoly profit.
+The above discussion assumes that the integrated firm supplies the wholesale market.
+However, if the integrated firm is not subject to a mandatory duty to deal, it may prefer to deny access altogether and be only active downstream.
+We show in Appendix that, for homogenous products, under margin squeeze regulation selling the input to a more efficient competitor generates only a fraction of the profit that the integrated firm would obtain in the absence of entry.
 As a consequence, it is more profitable to exit from the upstream market and act solely as a retail monopoly.
 The analysis of Petulowa and Saavedra shows that although the concern is less acute under product differentiation, this may occur if differentiation is small.

 This discussion can be summarized as follows: Absent exclusionary effects, banning margin squeeze benefits the independent competitor, hurts the integrated firm, and may or may not benefit final consumers.
-In addition, a ban on margin squeeze raises incentive to foreclose the upstream market.
+In addition, a ban on margin squeeze may promote excessive entry and it raises the integrated firm's foreclose incentives.